29 Jul Content marketing and localization: how to do it the right way, at the right time

 Slogans that leave their mark

 The alliance between content marketing and localization is also key in the choice of slogans.
 As evidence of how important cultural background is, think for example of the failed slogan from McDonald’s 2019 Portuguese campaign.
 To celebrate Halloween and advertise a special strawberry-flavored ice cream, the company opted for the tagline “Sundae Bloody Sundae,” a quote from the song “Sunday Bloody Sunday” by the Irish group U2.
-Unfortunately, no one realized that this campaign could be very offensive to the people of Northern Ireland: in fact, Bloody Sunday commemorates the bloody Sunday of January 30, 1972, when the British Army opened fire on people marching for civil rights and killed 13 protesters.
+Unfortunately, no one realized that this campaign could be very offensive to the people of Northern Ireland.
+In fact, Bloody Sunday commemorates the bloody Sunday of January 30, 1972.
+This is when the British Army opened fire on people marching for civil rights and killed 13 protesters.

 We hope this article has helped you better understand how to apply the right content marketing and localization strategies.
 Relying on experts in the field is critical to achieving the desired results.